 “Pastoral care is concerned with promoting pupils’ personal and social development and fostering positive attitudes; through the quality of teaching and learning; through the nature of relationships amongst pupils, teachers and other adults in the school; through arrangements for monitoring pupils’ overall progress, academic, personal and social through specific pastoral structures and support systems; and through extra-curricular activities and the school ethos.
 Pastoral care, accordingly should help a school to achieve success.”
 (DES 1989)

 Structure & Responsibilities

 All members of staff have responsibilities for the general welfare of pupils.
 In addition, a formal pastoral structure exists to care for pupils in particular ways.

 Mr Osborne is responsible for coordinating the system of pastoral care throughout the school.

-The Management of the school will support class teachers in their efforts to achieve the aims of the pastoral care policy.
+The Management of the school will support class teachers in their efforts to achieve the aims of the pastoral care policy as well as the 'Drugs Education Policy' as required by the DENI and the 'Use of Reasonable Force Policy'.
 They will assist the pastoral care coordinator to monitor and evaluate the effectiveness of the policy.

 Coordinating includes - Liaising with teachers, parents and external support agencies; Attending relevant INSET; Coordinating the provision of school based INSET; Acting as the designated teacher for the investigation of claims of child abuse.